microsoft/code-with-engineering-playbook/docs/developer-experience/copilots.md

 - **Write Unit Tests**.
 Given that setup and assertions are often consistent across unit tests, Copilot tends to be very accurate.

 - **Unblock**.
-It is often hard to start writing when staring at a blank page..
+It is often hard to start writing when staring at a blank page.
 Copilot can fill the space with something that may or may not be what you ultimately want to do, but it can help get you in the right headspace.

 - **Explain**.
 Copilot can explain what the code is doing in natural language.